-- A Director of Studies will usually be the point of contact for all pastoral and academic matters. - The Designated Safeguarding team are also on hand led by Dee Robins. - A trained first aider is always on hand for any immediate concerns. - The counselling service is available Monday - Friday during term time.
+- A Director of Studies will usually be the first point of contact for all pastoral and academic matters. - The Designated Safeguarding team are also on hand led by Dee Robins. - The College Nurse and trained first aiders are always on hand for any immediate concerns. - The counselling service is available Monday - Friday during term time.